-The European Vega rocket failure is not the first of its kind.
+The European Vega rocket failure earlier this month is not the first of its kind.
 On September 01, 2018, a SpaceX Falcon 9 rocket failed while preparing a static-fire test, destroying a US$200 million satellite in the process and wiping out 20 years of insurance premiums for prelaunch coverage.
 Following that incident, John Munro, global chief executive of space projects for Marsh, told Space News that pre-launch insurance rates could “increase, maybe by 100%.”

 Munro said the entire prelaunch insurance market generates only about $10 million to US$12 million in premiums per year.
 Following the Falcon’s failure, he said: “Underwriters will want to review some of the terms and conditions they have insured before — particularly the hot-fire test, which we would exclude under a traditional premium policy.”